Tipu Sultan: Freedom Fighter or Not?

 "The so-called secular leaders should stop painting Tipu as a freedom fighter.
 Tipu was an emperor who was only interested in conquering territories", writes P.T.
 Bopanna, a Bengaluru-based author.

 Many Indian rulers fiercely resisted British rule long before 1799.
-Siraj-ud-Doulah, the Nawab of Bengal (lost at Plassey on 23 June 1757), Maruthanayagam Pillai aka Yusuf Khan aka Khan Saheb (hanged on 15 October 1764), the combined forces of Mir Qasim, the Nawab of Bengal, Shuja-ud-Daula, the Nawab of Awadh and Mughal Emperor Shah Alam II (lost at Buxar on 22 October 1764), Puli Thevar, the Poligar of Nelkattumseval (not sure of his fate after 1767), Muthu Vaduganathan, the Poligar of Sivaganga (died in battle in 1780), Muthu Vaduganathan's queen Velu Nachiar (died about 1790), Veera Pandya Kattabomman, the Poligar of Panchalankuruchi (hanged on 17 October 1799) and many more.
+Siraj-ud-Doulah, the Nawab of Bengal (lost at Plassey on 23 June 1757), Maruthanayagam Pillai aka Yusuf Khan aka Khan Saheb (hanged on 15 October 1764), the combined forces of Mir Qasim, the Nawab of Bengal, Shuja-ud-Daula, the Nawab of Awadh and Mughal Emperor Shah Alam II (lost at Buxar on 22 October 1764), Puli Thevar, the Poligar of Nelkattumseval (not sure of his fate after 1767), Muthu Vaduganathan, the Poligar of Sivaganga (died in battle in 1780), Muthu Vaduganathan's queen Velu Nachiar (died about 1790) and many more.

 According to British records it was Maruthanayagam aka Yusuf Khan Saheb who first attempted to gain independence from their oppressive rule in 1763 by establishing an independent government at Madurai.